0

 Close up of a black man in a white shirt and grey cardigan and his chin puff beard.

-Chin Puff Beard or Soul Patch: Not a chin beard?
-Well, strictly speaking, these variants are lower lip beards.
-But those who are laid-back enough to wear them don’t care about such trivial things.
-These precisely shaved beards lengthen the face and are ideal for round faces.
+Chin puff beard or chin patch beard: Not a chin beard?
+Well, strictly speaking, these variants are lower lip beards, but those who are laid-back enough to wear them don’t mind the difference.
+These precisely shaved beards lengthen the face and are ideal for rounder jaws and chins.
 The chin puff is a small, vertical strip.
-For the soul patch you should cut your lower lip beard or chin beard pointy at the bottom.
+For the chin patch beard (or soul patch) you should cut your lower lip beard or chin beard so that’s it’s slightly pointed or rounded at the bottom.

 Man with an accurately cut ginger chin strap beard in a dark grey suit looks into the distance.